 Image & license: %E3%81%A3 / Wikipedia encyclopædia.
 CC BY-SA 3.0

 The E1 Series Shinkansen were introduced (in 1994) specifically to relieve overcrowding on services used by commuters on the Tohoku Shinkansen and Joetsu Shinkansen, but by 1999 all six trainsets had been transferred to the Joetsu Shinkansen.
 The E4 Series Shinkansen date from 1997 and were built for commuter service on the Tohoku Shinkansen and Joetsu Shinkansen lines.
 For extra capacity at busy times two 8 carriage trainsets are coupled together to form 16 carriage trains.

 Depending on the train design and platform height passengers may enter either the carriage at an intermediate level (from where they can go upstairs or downstairs) or at the lower level - from where there will be steps to reach the upper level.

-With these (former East) German double deck trains passengers enter at the lower level and to reach the intermediate level (perhaps to pass through to the next carriage) must use steps located either side of a central stairway which leads to the upper level.
+With these (former East) German double deck trains passengers enter at the lower level.
+The intermediate level (where it is possible to pass through to the next carriage) is reached by using steps located either side of a central stairway - which links the intermediate and upper levels.